Admissions Requirements

 Laptop Computer Requirement

 Laptop computers are required for use in the multimedia classroom.
-All students are required to have a laptop computer with Internet access and CD Rom which meets university specifications.
+All students are required to have a laptop computer with Internet access.
 Purchase of a new laptop is not recommended until just before matriculation into the program so that performance vs. cost can be optimized.
 Students may buy any laptop that meets the minimum computer specifications which are set by the school in the spring of each year.

 For additional admissions information please see the admissions section here